ysangkok/python-bitcoinlib/README.md

 bitcointx.core to convert from big-endian and little-endian hex to raw bytes to accomodate this.
 In addition see b2x() and b2lx() for conversion from bytes to big/little-endian hex.

+## API changes vs python-bitcoinlib

+Note: only public API changes is listed here

+* `rpc.Proxy` removed, `rpc.RPCCaller` added (same as old RawProxy)
+* `CTransaction` default version changed to 2
+* `CKey.is_valid` and `CKey.is_compressed` shold now be called as methods: `key.is_valid()`, not `key.is_valid`.
+* `CBitcoinAddressError` is removed, `CCoinAddressError` should be used instead
+* Chain params for bitcoin is renamed, instead of 'mainnet', 'testnet', 'regtest' it is now 'bitcoin', 'bitcoin/testnet', 'bitcoin/mainnet'
+* `CTxWitness` is now immutable, `CMutableTxWitness` is added.
+* If mutable components supplied to CTransaction, they will be internally converted to immutable, and vise versa with CMutableTransaction
+* string representations (returned by `repr` and `str`) of different objects will often differ from that of python-bitcoinlib's.

 ## Note on VerifyScript() usage